pay360/mobilesdk-ios/README.md

 TBD:  {TODO: placeholder for server-side authoriseClient call}

-For convenience we provide a mock REST api which supplies these tokens for your test installations which can be used for prpotyping your app in our MITE environment:
+For convenience we provide a mock REST api which supplies these tokens for your test installations which can be used for prototyping your app in our MITE environment:

 TBD: {TODO: Instructions for getting access token from test endpoint}